Arawelo: Defying gender roles

-She came to power around AD 15.
-During her reign, Arrawelo's husband objected to her self-ascribed role as the breadwinner to all of society, as he thought women should be restrict themselves to merely domestic duties about the house and leave everything else to men.
-In response, Arraweelo demanded that all women across the land abandon their womanly role in society.
+During her reign, Arawelo's husband objected to her self-ascribed role as the breadwinner to all of society, as he thought women should restrict themselves to merely domestic duties about the house and leave everything else to men.
+In response, Arawelo demanded that all women across the land abandon their womanly role in society.

-Arraweelo thought this role reversal was necessary since she saw women as natural peacekeepers.
+Arawelo thought this role reversal was necessary since she saw women as natural peacekeepers.
 Growing up she believed that women were not treated well and the men were more often instigators, participants and conductors of war and politics.
 She not only fought for the liberation of women in feudal society but for the dominance of women as she saw them as better and more efficient leaders.

 In popular culture

 References to Carawelo in Somali culture today include nicknaming a girl/woman who is very assertive and dominant "Caraweelo".
 She is also, by one source, claimed to have been the Harla queen of the ancient Somali people, but this does not conform with the fact that she is just commonly interpreted as a folkloric figure.
 Opinions on her legacy vary widely, with critics denouncing her for her androcidal nature and introducing the practise of infibulation, a type of FGM, while supporters eulogize her gynocentric attempts at female empowerment.

 Farah M. Mohamed published a book about her in 2014.

-Arraweelo is featured in Rejected Princesses.
+Arawelo is featured in Rejected Princesses.

-Several authors have narrated the legend of Arraweelo including Margaret Laurence in A Tree for Poverty (1954) as well as Omar Osman Rabeh in Le Cercle et la spirale (1984).
+Several authors have narrated the legend of Arawelo including Margaret Laurence in A Tree for Poverty (1954) as well as Omar Osman Rabeh in Le Cercle et la spirale (1984).

-In 2017, the Somali Canadian singer Cold Specks released the single "Fool's Paradise", which is a song about queen Arraweelo.
-She was inspired by the song of Khadra Dahir Cige about Arrawelo that she listened to when she was little and she finds the emasculator queen's story to be empowering.
+In 2017, the Somali Canadian singer Cold Specks released the single "Fool's Paradise", which is a song about queen Arawelo.
+She was inspired by the song of Khadra Dahir Cige about Arawelo that she listened to when she was little and she finds the emasculator queen's story to be empowering.